 A common and widely discredited fear with UBI is that it would lead to mass idleness—who would work, cynics ask, when the essentials of life are already taken care of?
 Setting aside the question of whether the world would actually be any worse off if less of its inhabitants pulled a nine-to-five, there is no evidence to suggest UBI would lead to mass shirking.

-Real world trials in communities from rural Kenya to New Jersey have seen little to no reduction in what economists term “labour market participation” from recipients of UBI.
-When participants in the trials did reduce their paid work, as many did in several US trails, it was most often to devote more time to education or caregiving.
+Real-world trials in communities from rural Kenya to New Jersey have seen little to no reduction in what economists term “labor market participation” from recipients of UBI.
+When participants in the trials did reduce their paid work, as many did in several US trials, it was most often to devote more time to education or caregiving.

 Ordinary people like you and me can be trusted to pull their weight regardless of how well their needs are met, it seems.
 But what about the businesses that employ us and the owners who enjoy their profits?